coehler200/ense452-fall2025-labs/Lab-1/Blinky.md

 - Based on this, set the pre-scaler to any desired number and get the light to blink every 1 second.

 ### What To Submit
 On URCourses put the link to your git repository in the submission link.
-The TA will checkout the version (date) submitted at the deadline.
+I will checkout the version (date) submitted at the deadline.